udacity/nd325-c1-implementing-privacy-in-software-applications/project/backend/README.md

 ```
 $ cd backend/
-$ export FLASK_APP=api/backend_rest_api.py  # only need to do that once
+$ export FLASK_APP=main/api/backend_rest_api.py  # only need to do that once
 $ flask run
 ```

 Give the frontend a whirl - it should error when you try to submit a ballot, but that's only because you haven't built the backend yet.
-The candidates that you see in the frontend are actually populated in from the `populate_database` method in `backend/api/backend_rest_api.py`.
+The candidates that you see in the frontend are actually populated in from the `populate_database` method in `backend/main/api/backend_rest_api.py`.
 Feel free to modify this method as you implement more functionality in this project.

 #### Step 3: Build out the Voter class

-If you open up the `backend/objects/voter.py`, you’ll see that we have pre-made a `SensitiveVoter` class, and an `ObfuscatedVoter` class.
-The reason we’re doing this is so that we only use the `SensitiveVoter` class when it’s necessary -- in all other places, we use the `ObfuscatedVoter` class.
+If you open up the `backend/main/objects/voter.py`, you’ll see that we have pre-made a `Voter` class, and an `MinimalVoter` class.
+The reason we’re doing this is so that we only use the `Voter` class when it’s necessary -- in all other places, we use the `MinimalVoter` class.

-You’ll notice that the `SensitiveVoter` class has a national_id field.
+You’ll notice that the `Voter` class has a national_id field.
 We consider this to be a sensitive field, much like Social Security Numbers (SSNs) are sensitive in the United States.

-Your job in this step is to determine a privacy-protecting scheme to populate the `ObfuscatedVoter` class.
-Do this in `SensitiveVoter.get_obfuscated_voter`.
+Your job in this step is to determine a privacy-protecting scheme to populate the `MinimalVoter` class.
+Do this in `Voter.get_obfuscated_voter`.
 Feel free to use other parts of the starter code to bolster your implementation.

 #### Step 4: Build out our Ballot Class